-- 1. patient care activities
+1. patient care activities

 - how to maintain physicians control of patient management

 - how to evaluate quality of care in era of cost containment

 - how to adapt to a competitive environment

 - how to respond to investor-owned initiatives

 - how to identify appropriate marketing strategies

 - how to develop management/financial data

 - how to fund the care of charity patients

 - how to determine costs per case

 - how to handle ethical problems

-- 2. educational activities

-- what are alternate methods of financing educational costs

-- how to maintain reimbursement policies which support medical education and research
+- what are alternate methods of financing educational costs - how to maintain reimbursement policies which support medical education and research

-- 3. research activities

 - how to maintain indirect support for clinical research

-- C. Faculty
+C. Faculty

-- 1. educational activities